warning Coming soon – PHH Mortgage is changing its name! right arrow

 • A licensed appraiser is required to complete the inspection for a conventional purchase

-Note: If the loan type is FHA, the Seller must follow FHA guidelines for re-inspection of the property.
+Note: If the loan type is FHA, the Client must follow FHA guidelines for re-inspection of the property.
 The disaster inspection report must be completed by an FHA Roster Appraiser.

 Properties Appraised After the Incident Period End Date of Disaster